vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 <gd-insight insight="my-insight" title="My custom attribute title"></gd-insight>
 ```

-You can also provide a workspace id and a Mapbox token on the context level instead of passing it
+You can also provide a workspace id on the context level instead of passing it
-as attributes to every dashboard.
+as an attribute to every dashboard.
 See a code example of the [Web Components authentication] article.

 Note, that locale property affects only the UI elements and not your data or metadata language.